Black Visuality in The Digital Age

 Course Description

 One of the defining characteristics of the African Diaspora is that its members are visually marked as othered.
 Digital storytelling of the black experience necessitates the visual, as opposed to the haptic (what can be touched and felt) or the audial (what is heard).
 In our current digital age, vision is, thus, a mechanism by which to understand and fully unpack the meaning of blackness.
 “Black Visuality in the Digital Age” will cover memes and mimetic communication, digital blackface, black Twitter, Worldstar Hip Hop, hair and makeup tutorials on YouTube, racist Snapchat filters, algorithmic biases, Beyoncé and Solange’s visual albums, among other topics.
-The syllabus will include the work of scholars of André L. Brock, Simone Browne, and Elizabeth Alexander, among others.
+The syllabus will include the work of scholars of Nell Irvin Painter, Toni Morrison, and Nicole Fleetwood, among others.

 Policy on Academic Integrity